 Midterm academic performance is reported by faculty before the eighth week of the semester.
 Following this point, students that are not maintaining a C average or higher GPA are notified by the Registrar’s Office.

-Student Success Services will schedule meeting time with any student that falls below the minimum midterm standard to create a Student Success Plan and advice students towards a successful academic progress.
+Student Success Services will schedule meeting time with any student that falls below the minimum midterm standard to create a Student Success Plan and advise students towards a successful academic progress.

 Students are also encouraged to meet with Academic Advisors to create a Student Success Plan.